 It’s backed up by science, too.
 A study done over a 24-hour period showed that polyester exhibits 2,000 times the bacteria growth than Huha underwear, cotton, on the other hand, 10 times the amount.
 Suter also explains the that while cotton is better than most fabrics, it “requires huge amounts of chemical dyes in order to hold a color, so the fibers tend to have a lot of chemicals in them.”

 Huha takes their impact on the environment seriously — and not just with their fabrics.
 Their underwear is made out of a Fair Trade factory in India and is sustainably certified by OEKO-TEX 100, meaning their product is guaranteed to be free of harmful chemicals and biodegradable.

 And as if that wasn’t enough to get excited about, the underwear is all about comfort and simplicity.
 They’re sold in packs you usually see men’s undies sold in — why the fuss and confusion that comes with shopping for so many different styles and shapes of women’s underwear?

 “Women no longer want to wear lace, frills, and bows, so we did away with all that.
 We also took out tight waistband elastics that cause muffin tops, and we’ve replaced the common tiny triangular gusset linings with a full coverage lining that extends up to the waistband,” Suter says.

 Interested?
-Check out the new brand’s Kickstarter campaign to stay in the loop when they launch the line on October 22.
+Check out the new brand’s Kickstarter campaign or website to stay in the loop when they launch the line on October 22.
 You’ll be keeping your hoo-ha in optimal health with products like their zinc-infused Mineral Thong and Mineral Cheeky in no time!